sourcey/sourcey.com/source/2014-03-28-conquering-the-internet.markdown

 Google's algorithm changes have made it easier than ever to rank for genuine quality original content, so get writing!
 Write natural content covering all aspects of your market and profession.
 Careful not to repost or duplicate your content on other sites.
 Guest post if you have to, but remember, **your** content is always more valuable on **YOUR** domain.

 Because of this, it follows that you should store your blog of your own domain.
-Try to stay clear of cloud blogging platforms (Wordpress/Tumblr) for your primary content, but by all means use them to aggregate excerpts from your blog feed.
+Try to stay clear of cloud blogging platforms (Wordpress/Tumblr) to host your primary content (unless you use your own domain), but by all means use them to aggregate excerpts from your blog feed.

 ### Social Media